Pépé Bonet

-Pépé Bonet Kapambu (born 13 February 2003) is a Congolese professional footballer who plays as a goalkeeper.
+Pépé Bonet Kapambu (born 13 February 2003) is a Congolese professional footballer who plays as a goalkeeper for Luxembourgish side Mamer 32.

 Career

 On 10 July 2019, Bonet signed his first professional contract with Rennes.
 He made his professional debut with Rennes in a 1–0 UEFA Europa League loss to CFR Cluj on 24 October 2019.

 On 22 June 2022, Bonet signed with Red Star.